training the brain using neurofeedback

 The training also doesn't require any conscious effort from the trainee – one can sleep, read, talk, "zone-out" – It still works!
 It's effortless training.
 This is in particular helpful for children and teens.
 Watch also this explanatory video on how a NeurOptimal session works and looks like.

+In Fall 2018, the NeurOptimal® dynamic neurofeedback was approved by FDA.
+It's 100% non-invasive.
 This portable neurofeeback device was designed to be available to everyone, not bound to a medical facility.
 It's so easy to use that it can also be used at home, this is in particular helpful for families who are training together.

 Besides healthy eating and keeping a good sleep hygiene, here are some tips that can further help with managing stress.
 Please feel free to comment below what tools you find helpful in your wellness!